 Mrs Sara Sanders: Year 2, Literacy and RE

-Mrs Catherine Gajardo: Year 3, Health and Safety and Science
+Mrs Catherine Gajardo: Year 3, Health and Safety, Science and Attendance

 Rev Ann Butcher: Year 4, EYFS and Foundation subjects

 Mr James Beer: Transition

 The full governing body meets each term.
 There are two sub committee which also meet on a termly basis.